With January being National Blood Donor Month, you will probably see several requests for blood…

-Chances are, if you’re a regular reader of this blog, you already know the reasons why massages are beneficial to both your long term and short term health.
-But, just to sum up, massage therapy:
+Chances are, if you?re a regular reader of this blog, you already know the reasons why massages are beneficial to both your long term and short term health.
+But, just to sum up, massage therapy can help:

 - And just feels so darn good!

 Since massage therapy is clearly amazing for both your physical and emotional well-being, clients ask me all the time how often they should get a massage.
 I?ll be honest?there is no perfect answer.
 The beauty of massage therapy is that it really all depends on who you are as the individual and the current state of your health.